-With many hundreds, or even thousands, of species of trees and shrubs found in any given region, and with some species available in multiple cultivars and hybrids produced by selective breeding or grafting, it is no easy matter to identify a particular tree or shrub found in the wild or in a landscape.
+With many hundreds of species of trees and shrubs found in any given region, and with some species available in multiple cultivars produced by selective breeding or grafting, it is no easy matter to identify a particular tree or shrub found in the wild or in a landscape.
 Yet it can be quite important to identify a specimen, such as when you need to diagnose and treat a problem.

 The best method involves very careful observation of the plant's characteristics, combined with the use of one or more authoritative resource guides.